Experts of Tomorrow

 Read more Play videoVälkommen till Sveriges största innovationstävling för mellanstadieelever!
 Experts of Tomorrow Innovation Race arrangeras av Sigma Group.

-Every day, our employees are given assignments to make something more efficient, better, and perhaps even environmentally friendly.
-If we also look beyond our own companies and consider what engineers contribute globally every day, it’s easy to understand why we are so committed to making sure there are enough experts and problem solvers who can tackle tomorrow’s challenges.
+Every day, we are given assignments to make something more efficient, better, and more sustainable.
+And if we also look beyond our own company at what engineers around the world contribute, it becomes easy to understand why we care so deeply about ensuring there are experts and problem-solvers who can take on tomorrow’s challenges.

 Read moreNils Bohlin is a Swedish engineer who invented the three-point car seatbelt while working at Volvo in the 1950s.
 The seatbelt, which began to be used in Volvo cars in 1959, has been praised and recognized as one of the inventions that has been most beneficial to the public.
 And it has saved hundreds of thousands of lives.